Tennessee lawmakers react to violent protests in Washington

 Senator Marsha Blackburn called the protests “despicable” and “unacceptable” and said demonstrators were disrupting the democratic process.

-After protests broke out, President Trump called for demonstrators to remain peaceful and called for “no violence.”
+After protests broke out, President Trump released a video that called for demonstrators to “go home and go home in peace.”

 Mayor Muriel Bowser issued a curfew for D.C. from 6 p.m.
 Wednesday through 7 a.m.
 Thursday.